Pandanus tectorius: Cultivation

 Pandanus tectorius may be grown from seed or cuttings – the former will flower at around 15 years and the latter usually flowers by 3 to 4 years of age.
-Female trees typically flower 1 to 3 times per year while male trees will flower every 2 months.
+Female trees typically flower one to three times per year while male trees will flower every 2 months.
 It is thought to reproduce sexually in Hawaii, but there is some evidence that apomixis occurs.
 Small insects, such as bees, and wind are usually the pollinators.
 It takes 1 to 2 years from pollination to produce fruit on female trees.

 Seasons vary amongst locations and varieties.
 For example, in Fiji the pollination season is March to May, in northern Australia it is April to August, and in Micronesia, there are two season December to March and July to September.
 Most varieties produce 8 to 12 fruits per tree every 2 years.
 Each fruit usually weighs between 7 and 15 kg and contains 35 to 80 edible keys.

 Pandanus tectorius plants are usually propagated by seed in Hawaii.
 Soak the keys in cool tap water for 5 days while frequently changing the water.
 Viable keys will float, so it is important to keep them.
 In Growing native Hawaiian plants: a how-to guide for the gardner, Bornhorst says to remove the fleshy layer of the key and then bury the seed half-way in planting soil.
 It is important to keep the soil moist.

 P. tectorius can also be grown from large cuttings.
 Selected forms are propagated by stem cuttings in Micronesia.
 Morphological traits looked for include aerial roots.
-Plants selected have 2/3 of their leaves trimmed off to prevent water loss.
+Plants selected have two-thirds of their leaves trimmed off to prevent water loss.
 In Native Hawaiian plants for tropical seaside landscaping, Moriarty says for best results use mature branches with leaves and small aerial roots.
 Then root in a sand bed.
 Plants grown from cuttings produce fruit in 4 to 6 years.

 Propagation by grafting is not applicable.